scando1993/thingsboard.github.io/docs/user-guide/reporting.md

 ### Overview

-ThingsBoard allows you to generate reports using existing dashboards.
+Pacificsoft allows you to generate reports using existing dashboards.

 Reports can be generated either from the currently opened dashboard or scheduled using the [Scheduler](/docs/user-guide/scheduler/#generate-report) capabilities.